 - Check out Keystone's Facebook Page.

 - Yes, we are on Twitter!
-Check out the Student Success Advisors, Guidance, and Student Services and join the conversation!
+Follow the Student Success Advisors, Guidance, and The Keystone School and join the conversation!

 Discussion boards are available as a fun way to get to know other students in the Resource and Orientation Center as well as the Guidance Services Resource Center.
 Take a look!
 Make sure to read the rules carefully to make sure you are using this fun tool in the right way.
 Discussion boards are also a part of the academic work for high school online students.
 You'll find those Discussion Boards directly in your course and they are graded assignments.